Rithika Tamil Selvi: Career

 Rithika first appeared in the TV serial as an actress Raja Rani in 2018 playing a character named Vinothini.
 After her debut she played a major role in another Vijay TV serial called Baakiyalakshmi in 2020.
 In 2021, she participated as a contestant in the popular comedy cooking show Cooku With Comali.
-In 2021, she also appeared in many special show's.
+In 2021, she also appeared in many special shows.
 She later also appeared in reality shows such as Nammavar Kamal, Start Music (season 2) and Comedy Raja Kalakkal Rani which she emerged as the first runner-up.

 Personal life

 In 2022, Rithika married a business man named Vinu.
+She is currently pregnant with their first child.